Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 4) fuzzy multidimensionality and associative methods.
 While traditional statistical methods allow us to discover associations, we might want to discover free associations that are harder to define in terms of a feature space.
 This is where we can use fuzzy logic in multidimensional space to help us create intervals which can also be used to facilitate interval and difference computing.

->>>>> JComment: Is this related to creating a general context/space for something, even without clear 'rules' of boundaries?

 ### References
 [1] Wigner, E.P.
 (1960).
 The unreasonable effectiveness of mathematics in the natural sciences. _Communications on Pure and Applied Mathematics_, 13: 1–14.